mbernste/mbernste.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Postdoctoral Fellow at the Morgridge Institute for Research in Madison, Wisconsin and conduct research in the area of biomedical data science.
 I research novel statistical and computational methods for mining large, publicly available genomics databases.
-I am drawn towards problems that call for building bridges between fields, perspectives, and approaches.
+I am drawn toward problems that call for building bridges between fields, perspectives, and approaches.